Cell Broadcast: Technology

 One Cell Broadcast message can reach a large number of telephones at once.
 Cell Broadcast messages are directed to specific radio cells of a mobile phone network, rather than to a specific telephone.
 The latest generation of Cell Broadcast Systems (CBS) can send to the whole mobile network (e.g. 1,000,000 cells) in less than 10 seconds, reaching millions of mobile subscribers at the same time.
 A Cell Broadcast message is an unconfirmed push service, meaning that the originators of the messages do not know who has received the message, allowing for services based on anonymity.
 Cell Broadcast is compliant with the latest EU General Data Protection Regulation (GDPR) as mobile phone numbers are not required by CB.
 The originator (alerting authority) of the Cell Broadcast message can request the success rate of a message.
 In such a case the Cell Broadcast System will respond with the number of addressed cells and the number of cells that have broadcast the Cell Broadcast (alert) message.

 Each radio cell covers a certain geographic area, typically a few kilometers in diameter, so by only sending the Cell Broadcast message to specific radio cells, the broadcast can be limited to a specific area (geotargeting).
 This is useful for messages that are only relevant in a specific area, such as flood warnings.

 The CB message parameters contain the broadcasting schedule.
 If the start-time is left open, the CBC system will assume an immediate start, which will be the case for Public Warning messages.
 If the end-time is left open, the message will be repeated indefinitely.
 A subsequent cancel message shall be used to stop this message.
 The repetition rate can be set between 2 seconds and to values beyond 30 minutes.
 Each repeated CB message will have the same message identifier (indicating the source of the message), and the same serial number.
 Using this information, the mobile telephone is able to identify and ignore broadcasts of already received messages.

 A Cell Broadcast message page is composed of 82 octets, which, using the default character set, can encode 93 characters.
 Up to 15 of these pages may be concatenated to form a Cell Broadcast message (hence maximum length of one Cell Broadcast message is therefore 1395 characters).

-A Cell Broadcast Centre (CBC), a system which is the source of SMS-CB message, is connected to a Base Station Controller (BSC) in GSM networks, to a Radio Network Controller (RNC) in UMTS networks, to a Mobility Management Entity (MME) in LTE (telecommunication) networks or to a core Access and Mobility management Function (AMF) in 5G networks.
+A Cell Broadcast Centre (CBC), a system which is the source of SMS-CB message, is connected to a Base Station Controller (BSC) in GSM networks, to a Radio Network Controller (RNC) in UMTS networks, to a Mobility Management Entity (MME) in LTE networks or to a core Access and Mobility management Function (AMF) in 5G networks.